 These infections, caused by long periods of pressure on one or more parts of the body, can often have fatal consequences.

-If you have a loved one who has been seriously injured in a nursing home fall, contact the Law Offices of Barry G. Doyle for a free and confidential evaluation of your case.
+If you have a loved one who has been seriously injured in a nursing home fall, contact our law offices for a free and confidential evaluation of your case.
 At my law offices we never charge a fee unless we earn a recovery for you.